-On delivery, the product should be inspected.
-If there are any issues, please report them immediately and do not commence installation.
+On delivery, the product should be inspected for any damage.
+If there are any issues, please report them immediately to our Technical Department and do not commence installation.

 Before installation commences a certain amount of sorting of the product may be required to ensure consistency of colour, texture and dimensional tolerance.